All Episodes

 Then you're going to read about all these skyrocketing gas prices.

-when you go make the bills that you can't make the full payment on, you're going to have all these horrors surrounding you.
+You're going to have all these horrors surrounding you.

-They're going to say, we're losing in Iraq.
+They're going to say we're losing in Iraq.

 We have no chance of beating bin Laden.